w3c/PWETF/TPACDiversityFundProposalComms.md

 Dear Advisory Committee representative, Chairs,

-We’d like to draw your attention to the 2021 update of Diversity and Inclusion at W3C and communication on the future of a TPAC Diversity Fund, via a CEO post published on the W3C Blog: [link]
+We’d like to draw your attention to the 2021 update of Diversity and Inclusion at W3C and communication on the future of a TPAC Inclusion Fund, via a CEO post published on the W3C Blog: [link]

-We’re continuing to support the Diversity Fund for 2021, with some changes to ensure  that:
+We’re continuing to support the Inclusion Fund for 2021, with some changes to ensure  that:
 * applications have enough time to apply and receive fund in time for TPAC
 * ease the administrative burden and time pressure for managing the fund

-We still have [amount] let in the Diversity Fund and so suggest that we run fund retrospectively, for example your sponsorships this year will affect next year’s fund.
+We still have [amount] left in the Inclusion Fund and so suggest that we run fund retrospectively, for example your sponsorships this year will affect next year’s fund.
 This will allow us to have a larger time to have applications submitted, scrutinise, decide and pay the successful applications.

 For TPAC 2020, the Diversity Fund supported financially the work of 8 external contributors from underrepresented communities in organizing 3 breakout sessions exploring the intersection of W3C technologies and the challenges facing underrepresented communities in using or shaping them to their needs: [Creative Imagination for an Ethical Web](https://www.w3.org/2020/10/TPAC/breakout-schedule.html#ethical-web), [Accessing WebXR Through Art](https://www.w3.org/2020/10/TPAC/breakout-schedule.html#webxr-art) and [Consent Communication on the Web](https://www.w3.org/2020/10/TPAC/breakout-schedule.html#consentful-comm).
 In the feedback we collected on breakouts, these sessions were often quoted as the best of this TPAC edition and even the best ever by several participants.